project-sunbird/project-sunbird.github.io/pages/contributions/contribution_guidelines.md

 After you have decided the logical hierarchy for your content, structure each page with a logical hierarchy to make it readable and complete.
 Use headings and subheadings to build the logical structure of the page.
 For Sunbird, you can use three levels of headings.

-Other than heading levels, you can structure the information on a page using paragraphs, tables, ordered (numbered) or unordered (bulleted) lists, infographics viz. diagrams, charts; images and notes.
+Other than heading levels, you can structure the information on a page using paragraphs, tables, ordered (numbered) or unordered (bulleted) lists, infographics viz. diagrams, charts, images and notes.

 ### Styles

 You can use the following styles when formatting your document.

 #### Titles and headings